joinpursuit/AC_4_Web/units/html/projects/simple_form/simple_form.md

 ## Instructions

 Create a small online survey with four questions of your own.
-Your survey should first collect the participant's details (name, address, gender, D.O.B., password, etc), followed by four questions to answer.
+Your survey should first collect the participant's details, followed by four questions to answer.

 Ensure that your survey includes: